OgulcanErdag/phonebook-web-app/README.md

   - The Auto Scaling Group should use a Launch Template in order to launch instances needed and should be configured to;

-    - use all Availability Zones.
+    - use all available `Availability Zones` in the region.

     - set desired capacity of instances to `2`